szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Append and compare the previous evaluation prompt in the next evaluation``: Carries the previous evaluator feedback/improvement instruction into the next evaluation cycle so the evaluator can compare progress against earlier guidance.
 This can improve continuity across multi-step refinement loops.
 Default: False.

 * ``Split response messages``: Stores separate assistant messages produced by the OpenAI Agents flow as separate conversation context items instead of merging them into one item.
 This affects how multi-message agent output is represented in history.
 Default: True.

-General / v2
-^^^^^^^^^^^^

-* ``Automatically retrieve additional context from RAG``: Performs an initial retrieval from the configured index before an Agents v2 run and supplies the matching RAG context to the workflow.
-Disable it if the agent should begin without automatic retrieval and obtain context only through explicit tools.
-Default: True.

-* ``Show full tool-chain in Agents v2``: When enabled, the final Agents v2 response stores and displays the full sequence of normal tool calls executed across the workflow.
-Each tool call is shown as its own expandable item with Request and Response data.
-Internal orchestration and worker-management tools are excluded.
-Default: False.

-Legacy
-^^^^^^

-* ``Display full agent output in chat view``: Controls whether the complete output from legacy agent modes is rendered in the chat view.
-This setting is kept for older agent implementations and does not control the Agents v2 tool-chain display.
-Default: True.

-* ``Display a tray notification when the goal is achieved.``: Shows a system tray notification when a legacy agent finishes or achieves its goal.
-This setting does not control Agents v2 workflow status or tool-chain rendering.
-Default: False.

 Autonomous
 ^^^^^^^^^^